CookieBonBon/CookieBonBon/README.md

 ★ .
 Howdy!!
 Off the start - what to call me?
-My most commonly used names are Bonny and Bon, but others are Loni(or Eloni), anything I have displayed or even a nickname you came up with!
+My most commonly used names are Bonny, Bon and Eloni/Loni, anything I have displayed or even a nickname you came up with!
 Just... make it appropriate. ૮꒰◞ ˕ ◟ ྀི꒱ა

 ★ .
 All basic dni.
 Ships dniuid/f, if ya wanna do a ship with me please ask for permission first!!